This is what the Pontiac GTO's name actually stands for

 Launched in 1963, the Pontiac GTO was credited with popularizing the muscle car market during the 1960s.

-The Pontiac GTO’s original production ran between 1963 and 1974; with a fifth generation produced by the Australian-based Holden from 2004 to 2006.
+The Pontiac GTO was originally produced between 1963 and 1974, and a fifth generation was produced by the Australian-based Holden from 2004 to 2006.

-Although five generations of the car were launched, it’s only really the first four – those made by General Motors – that are held in high regard.
+Although five generations of the car were launched, only the first four—those made by General Motors—are held in high regard.

 DISCOVER SBX CARS: The global premium car auction platform powered by Supercar Blondie